Anisocoria and Horner's Syndrome

 What is the pupil?

 The colored part of the eye is called the iris.
-It is a circular muscle, similar in shape to a donut.
+It is a round muscle, similar in shape to a donut.
 The empty hole in the middle, which allows light to enter the eye, is called the pupil.
-When in a bright room or outdoors the pupil usually gets smaller (or constricts); conversely when in a dark room the pupil usually gets bigger (or dilates) to allow more light to enter the eye [See figure 1].
+The size of the pupil depends on how much the iris muscle is constricted (tightened).
+When in a bright room or in sunlight, the pupil usually gets smaller (or constricts).
+When in a dark room the pupil usually gets bigger (or dilates) to allow more light to enter the eye [See figure 1].

 Image showing the Iris of an eye.